14 Market Revolutions

 Communication Revolution

 Just as more crops and goods necessitated better transportation, better transportation left companies, governments, and armies pining for better communication to overcome the “tyranny of distance.”
 Until the early 19th century, the quickest way to communicate was one human traveling to another by foot, horse, or boat (one exception: a 1.2k-year-old gourd-and-twine phone made by Chimú in the Peruvian Andes).
-Then, with the invention of the electric telegraph by Samuel Morse and others in the 1830s, humankind leaped forward to instant communication by land.
+With invention of the electric telegraph by Samuel Morse and others in the 1830s, humankind leaped forward to instant communication by land.
 Morse, an artist, was motivated by the tragedy of his wife dying in childbirth when he was away, making it impossible to communicate.
 He wasn’t the only one working on such technology, but Morse’s version utilized just one wire rather than five or six, making it easier to build.
 He built a switch to turn the flow of electrical magnetism on-and-off.
 Prior to the telephone, which otherwise utilized more or less the same technology, one could only excite electrons by tapping through the line, rather than talking.
 Morse’s assistant Alfred Vail developed a tapping telegraphy that he generously called Morse Code (left) and specialists perfected both sending and receiving messages.
 They called those that could key messages well “smooth operators.”
 In a typical case of the aforementioned creative destruction of technology, the telegraph no doubt cost work for message boys within cities but also created jobs nationwide for linemen and coders, to say nothing of fueling mass media through newswires (previous chapter) and boosting businesses generally.
 Foreshadowing the Internet, historian Tom Standage discovered that, even before the voice feature of telephones, some telegraphers socialized and dated exclusively with each other, without ever meeting in person.
 This was too expensive for most but was most common during downtimes at circuits like the Associated Press (AP).
 In 1844, Morse sent the first message, from the old Supreme Court chambers in Washington, D.C. to Baltimore with the famous line: “What hath God wrought!”
 (Numbers 23:23 KJV)

 First Telegraph, Sent by Samuel F. B. Morse From Washington, D.C. to Alfred Vail in Baltimore, 1844